-The numerous carvings produced and displayed in Thailand are very much evident in a variety of some of the most unusual but nevertheless spectacular creations.
+The numerous carvings produced and displayed in Thailand are very much evident in a variety of some of the most unusual but spectacular creations.
 Many capture shapes in the form of wood carving, stone carving, bronze carving, ivory carving as well as superb and intricate soap carving and fruit carving.

 You also cannot help but marvel at the perfectionism and unique style the artists employ to create these carvings while utilising a variety the local materials made available to them.
 Just watching them at work is a fascinating experience.

-You get a first-hand inside look into all of their creative dens as you amble around the cities and backyards as part of your travels.
+You'll get a first-hand inside look into all of their creative dens as you amble around the cities and backyards as part of your travels.
 Thai artists allow you countless opportunities to view and enjoy their creations as they diligently ply their trade.

 If you should ever venture out into the countryside, you would be able to spot a few stunning and mysterious carvings created out of wood on some of the more modest Thai homes.

-along with numerous other handicrafts and souvenirs that were made.
-Today you will find soap artists at tourist venues all around the country.
+Many of these carvings were in the shape of flowers.
+Soap carvings get sold at many of the night bazaars along with numerous other handicrafts and souvenirs made.
+Today you'll find soap artists at tourist venues all around the country.

-Watermelons, papaya, tomatoes, carrots, beets and even chillies are magically transformed into various flowers such as roses and tulips while cucumbers are carved into delicate petals and leaves and scallions are transformed into tassels and chrysanthemums.
+Watermelons, papaya, tomatoes, carrots, beets and even chillies become magically transformed into various flowers such as roses and tulips.
+At the same time, cucumbers get carved into delicate petals and leaves, and scallions get transformed into tassels and chrysanthemums.

 Please note that this post contains some affiliate links which means I earn a small commission at no extra cost to you if you should purchase after clicking through my blog.
 Also remember that I never promote any products or services here unless I've used and loved them myself.

 Your host Grahame (Yep! that's me) from Luxury Thailand Travel says he'd really appreciate your kind support.
-Simply take your next tour by selecting any one of the many excursions listed on the left side of this page.
+Simply take your next tour by selecting any one of the many excursions listed.
 Here's wishing you a safe trip and a happy and exciting holiday.